typst/typst/tests/typ/layout/grid-positioning.typ

 )

 ---
-// Error: 2-4:2 attempted to place two distinct cells at column 0, row 0
+// Error: 3:3-3:42 attempted to place a second cell at column 0, row 0
-// Hint: 2-4:2 try specifying your cells in a different order
+// Hint: 3:3-3:42 try specifying your cells in a different order
 #grid(
   [A],
   grid.cell(x: 0, y: 0)[This shall error]
 )

 ---
-// Error: 2-4:2 attempted to place two distinct cells at column 0, row 0
+// Error: 3:3-3:43 attempted to place a second cell at column 0, row 0
-// Hint: 2-4:2 try specifying your cells in a different order
+// Hint: 3:3-3:43 try specifying your cells in a different order
 #table(
   [A],
   table.cell(x: 0, y: 0)[This shall error]